My Name is Beth, and I Design Cool Stuff

 Boy, was I wrong.

-At the time, I thought this was a major blow, but it turned out to be the best thing that could have happened.
-This shift jolted me out of my comfort zone and I decided to take a big risk.
+At the time, this was a significant blow, but it turned out to be the best thing to have happened.
+This shift jolted me out of my comfort zone, and I decided to take a massive risk.

 I packed up my bags and moved to NYC.

-The fashion industry is a very fast-paced world, and I was pushed to hone my skills and gain a fierce eye for detail.
-I learned to manage the whole construction process from the initial design with the client, cost estimation, material research, working with fabricators, and final installation.
+The fashion industry is fast-paced, pushing me to hone my skills and gain a fierce eye for detail.
+I learned to manage the entire construction process, from the initial design with the client to cost estimation, material research, working with fabricators, and final installation.

-I brought my knowledge of architecture to this (new to me) world and had the opportunity to learn so much from the amazing fabricators and unique experiences I was exposed to.
+I brought my knowledge of architecture to this (new to me) world.
+In return, that world taught me so much.
+I had the opportunity to learn so much from the fantastic fabricators and unique experiences, like overnight installations in very tight spaces.

-In 2013, I decided to take another leap and I went off on my own.
-Ever since then, I have been designing and project managing for all sorts of creative projects.
+In 2013, I decided to take another leap, and I went to work on my own.
+Since then, I have been designing and managing all sorts of creative projects.

 By merging my creative skills with my technical architectural knowledge, I have built dynamic projects that stay within budget.
-My designs have been in shops and windows all over North America, and I’ve been extremely fortunate to travel extensively.
+My designs have been in shops and windows throughout North America, and I’ve been extremely fortunate to have traveled extensively.

-I have created this little spot on the internet to share my journey of making things come to life and to hopefully help you do the same.
-Whether you are looking for a new window display for your shop or an imaginative child’s bedroom, I love nothing more than designing and figuring out how to construct the next challenge.
+I have created this little spot on the internet to share my journey of making things come to life and help you do the same.
+Whether you are looking for a new window display for your shop or an imaginative child’s bedroom, I love designing and figuring out how to construct the next challenge.

-My goal in this space is to be a resource, so please feel free to email me with any crazy ideas, and let’s see if we can make it come to life.
+My goal in this space is to be a resource, so please feel free to email me with any crazy ideas, and let’s see if we can make them come to life.

-Today, I live in Charleston, SC with my husband who is a pilot in the US Air Force.
-We have two VERY energetic rescue pups, and you can usually either find us exploring around the Lowcountry or planning our next big trip.
-My husband will be deployed for a year, from June of 2023 to 2024, so if you have any words of encouragement I’ll take them!
+Today, I live in Charleston, SC, with my husband, a US Air Force pilot.
+We have two VERY energetic rescue pups, and you can usually find us exploring the Lowcountry or planning our next big trip.

 My Design Ethos

 Everyone has unique tastes and opinions, and our environment should reflect these values above all else.
-Design can feel overwhelming at times, but it doesn’t have to be so complicated.
+Design can sometimes feel overwhelming, but it doesn’t have to be complicated.